Support Us Button Widget

 Photo via WCNC

 Train travel is full steam ahead.
-In the last year, The National Railroad Passenger Corporation (Amtrak) has served 24+ million riders.
-Charlotte’s Amtrak station served 261,510 people in 2023 alone.
+In FY 2025, the National Railroad Passenger Corporation (Amtrak) served 34.5 million riders — an all-time ridership record.
+Charlotte’s Amtrak station served 328,008 people in 2024 alone.

 The sustainable, often scenic, and middle seat-less cousin to flying, train travel could be part of your next vacation — here’s how to do it locally.